inria-paris-robotics-lab/prl_ur5_ros2/README.md

 This package provides a Docker environment for developing with ROS 2 (jazzy), including the **UR Driver** to interact with UR robots (UR3, UR5, UR10, etc.).
 The container is configured to work with these robots and includes all necessary tools for simulation and communication with both physical and simulated robots.

 ### 2. **prl_ur5_description**
-The **prl_ur5_description** package provides the UR5 workbench description, including 3D models files necessary for visualizing and simulating the UR5 robot in a ROS 2 environment.
-It is part of the PRL (Paris Robotics Lab) ecosystem and designed to facilitate the use of the UR5 robot in simulation.
+The `prl_ur5_description` package provides the UR5 workbench description, including 3D models files necessary for visualizing and simulating the UR5 robot in a ROS 2 environment.

 ### 3. **prl_ur5_gazebo**
-The **prl_ur5_gazebo** package provides the UR5 workbench launch and files, necessary for simulating the UR5 robot in Gazebo.
-It is part of the PRL (Paris Robotics Lab) ecosystem and designed to facilitate the use of the UR5 robot in simulation.
+The `prl_ur5_gazebo` package provides the UR5 workbench launch and files, necessary for simulating the UR5 robot in Gazebo.

+### 4. **prl_ur5_control**
+The `prl_ur5_control` package provides configuration files for ROS 2 controllers and launch files to spawn the workbench parts' different controllers.

+### 5. **prl_ur5_moveit**
+The `prl_ur5_moveit` package provides configuration and launch files to control the UR5 robot using various path planning solvers in ROS 2 with MoveIt.

+### 6. **prl_ur5_run**
+The `prl_ur5_run` package provides a launch file to access the real robot by starting the driver and enabling control.

 ---